Ford Fairlane 500 Skyliner: Design

 Although the actual mechanicals differed, the Skyliner's retractable roof design was later adopted for the Lincoln Continental fabric convertibles of 1961–67.

 Engines and transmissions

 The following engines, all V8s, were available on the Fairlane 500 Skyliner.

 Two manual transmissions, a three-speed and three-speed overdrive, and a three-speed Ford-O-Matic automatic transmission.
 Starting in 1958, Cruise-O-Matic was added, which provided a second "drive" range ("D2"), allowing for an intermediate gear start.

-Crestline Skyliner & Fairlane Crown Victoria Skyliner

-Ford had used the Skyliner name on earlier models, namely the two-door hardtop Crestline Skyliner of 1954 and the Fairlane Crown Victoria Skyliner coupe of 1955 and 1956.
-These models feature a clear acrylic glass roof panel over the front seats.